 Washington state has a large and dynamic immigrant community and is among the top refugee receiving states in the nation5.
-According to the 2019 American Community Survey, out of Washington's 2019 total estimated population of 7,614,893, approximately 16.8 percent (1,132,834) are foreign-born.
-In King County, the state's most populous county, 27.2 percent of the families residing in the county speak a language other than English at home6.
+According to the 2020 Census, out of Washington's total estimated population of 7,705,281, approximately 14.5 percent are foreign-born.
+In King County, the state's most populous county, 23.7 percent of the families residing in the county speak a language other than English at home6.

-For 23 years, the LEP Pathway program has provided an array of employment services targeted specifically for non-English proficient people from a wide variety of countries and cultural backgrounds.
+For 24 years, the LEP Pathway program has provided an array of employment services targeted specifically for non-English proficient people from a wide variety of countries and cultural backgrounds.
 The LEP Pathway provides specialized services which address the unique employment needs of people who are refugees, English language learners and WorkFirst parents.

-The LEP Pathway aims to provide a single, seamless program for services to increase participants' employability so they can achieve economic security and successfully integrate into their communities.
+The LEP Pathway aims to provide a single, seamless program of services to increase participants' employability so they can achieve economic security and successfully integrate into their communities.

-In SFY 2020, ORIA provided LEP Pathway services through 31 contracts statewide with the following types of organizations:
+In SFY 2021, ORIA provided LEP Pathway services through 31 contractors statewide with the following types of organizations:

 - Community-based organizations (CBOs)

 - Community and technical colleges

 - Refugee resettlement agencies

-- Agency partners, such as Employment Security Department (ESD)

 - Other organizations serving refugees

-See Attachment A for a list of SFY 2020 LEP Pathway contractors.
+See Attachment A for a list of SFY 2021 LEP Pathway contractors.